Anatomy

 PLV and PDA

-The RCA is simplier to understand, with the different angles looking relatively similar.
-You may notice a thicker PLV that is branching far to the left, supplying the left ventricle.
-This indicates that the pt has right dominance since the PDA is supplied by the right side.
+The RCA is simplier to understand, with fewer projections.
+You may notice a thicker PLV that is branching far to the left, supplying the LV - indicates right-sided dominance or issue with the left side.

 RCA Image